mcoot/tamods-site/docs/doc_dev_api_events.md

 Event called once per frame _instead_ of the normal damage number update (i.e. replaces the native handler), to update and draw damage numbers.
 The `hud` parameter provides the handler with a reference to the player's [HUD](doc_dev_api_drawing.md#hud-data-type). `deltaTime` is the time in seconds since the last update.

+This event is a drawing event, so custom HUD drawing functions may be used.

 You will generally want to draw damage numbers in this function using the [`drawDamageNumber`](doc_dev_api_drawing.md#hud-data-type) function.

 ### onDrawHealthBar